Erlang-Enclave-Thesis/sgx-erlang-extension/documentation/nuc-setup.md

 ## Operating System

-Ubuntu 18.04 LTS 64 bit was picked because of its good support.
+Ubuntu 18.04 LTS 64 bit was picked as recommended by Intel.

+### Software

+A number of different software versions were used, the last setup was:

+DCAP 1.5 driver.

+Ubuntu 18.04, SGX SDK 2.9.1, Erlang/OTP 23, GCC/G++ 10.1.0-2

+**Other versions installed previously:**

+DCAP 1.4 and 1.6

+Erlang/OTP 20

+GCC 8.3